CONNECTING THE DOTS

 • Reviews will include actionable feedback related to the length of the tutorials and the organization of the content (for example, suggestions to add and remove some content).

-• The selection of tutorials is based on the goal to cover the largest variety of topics
+• The tutorial selection goal is to cover a wide variety of topics.

 • Allocation of the time slot